Alternative Christmas Dinner

 Duck

 Duck is perfect for a more intimate Christmas, with the average one serving 4 or 5 people.
-It’s easier to cook than goose, but you’ll still get crispy skin and all that lovely fat for your roast potatoes.
+It’s one of the easier alternative Christmas dinners to cook than goose, but you’ll still get crispy skin and all that lovely fat for your roast potatoes.
 Overall, goose is one of the best Christmas turkey alternatives if you want something a bit more luxurious.

 Carving duck can be tricky so, unless you have a boneless duck, try just pulling meat off the bone with tongs or (carefully!) with fingers.
-Serve with sprouts, roast potatoes, parsnips and carrots.
+Serve with sprouts, roast potatoes, parsnips and perhaps some Carrots with Orange & Thyme.

 Venison

 Now we’re talking.
 A haunch of venison is a seasonal delight.
 Venison is a big flavour, so it needs a big sauce.
-At the COOK Kitchen we make one with red wine, sloe gin, blackberries and juniper, which works very nicely.
+We recommend a red wine, sloe gin, blackberries and juniper sauce.

 Venison doesn’t take long to cook and should be a bit pink when you serve, so you’ll have to be on your game with the side dishes.

-Brussels sprouts with streaky bacon and chestnuts are a must, along with the other traditional Christmas side dishes like parsnips, roast potatoes.
+Brussels sprouts with streaky bacon and chestnuts are a must, along with the other traditional Christmas side dishes like parsnips and roast potatoes.
 Some serious green veg, like cavolo nero, is a great addition, too.

 Lamb